Thealoner/123-Essential-JavaScript-Interview-Questions/README.md

 ### Answer

-In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop execute thereafter.
-But If you use `typeof undeclared_variable` then it will return `undefined`.
+In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop executing thereafter.
+However if you use `typeof undeclared_variable` then it will return `undefined`.

 Before starting further discussion let's understand the difference between declaration and definition.